 - the protection conferred by the patent after its granting has been extended; or

 - the patent holder is not entitled to the patent, in other words, it is not the inventor or its legal successor.
-However, only the party actually entitled to the patent can rely on this ground.
+Only the party actually entitled to the patent can rely on this ground.

 In practice, the invalidity ground most frequently adduced is lack of inventive activity.

-In Spain, any person has locus standi to challenge the validity of a patent before Spanish courts.
-At the suggestion of the Spanish competition (i.e., antitrust) authorities, when the new Patents Act was debated, the classical 'legitimate interest' requirement was abandoned.
+In Spain, any person has locus standi to challenge the validity of a patent before the Spanish courts.
+At the suggestion of the Spanish competition authorities, when the new Patents Act was debated, the classical 'legitimate interest' requirement was abandoned.

 Unlike in other countries such as Germany, where infringement and invalidity actions are 'bifurcated', in Spain they are all decided by the same court.

-As regards the availability of other possible defences, this will of course depend on the specific facts of the case.
-For example, experimental use and Bolar-type defences are certainly available, although there have been very few cases where they have been alleged.
-Other defences may include the exhaustion of rights although, again, this type of defence is very rare.
+The availability of other possible defences depends on the specific facts of the case.
+For example, experimental use and Bolar-type defences are available, although there have been very few cases where they have been alleged.
+Other defences may include the exhaustion of rights, but, again, this type of defence is very rare.

-There have been a few cases where defendants raised arguments based on competition law, particularly in the field of telecoms patents.
-However, these cases were settled.
+There have been a few cases where defendants raised arguments based on competition law, particularly in the field of telecoms patents; however, those cases were settled.